Breast Revision Surgery With Sydney Plastic Surgeon Dr Choy

 - Malpositioned nipples

 Implants, as a general matter, tend to last between 10 and 15 years before requiring replacement.
-Additionally, although it’s natural to want to stand out in a crowd, there can be drawbacks associated with larger implants, including the influence of gravity and weight that will, over time, alter the breast size and shape.
+Additionally, there can be drawbacks associated with larger implants, including the influence of gravity and weight that will, over time, alter the breast size and shape.

 Breast revision surgery consultation

 Patients of Dr Ellis Choy can expect to be treated with a confidential and caring approach.
 Dr Choy understands the importance of communication, and the consultation is an opportunity to establish your surgical goals.
-He may also offer additional or alternative treatments in some situations.
-The importance of a consultation with an expert, like Dr Choy, cannot be understated, as there are many factors that should be considered prior to breast implant replacement surgery, including:
+The importance of a consultation with an expert cannot be overstated, as there are many factors that should be considered prior to breast implant replacement surgery, including:

 - Shape and size of your breasts